 Different datasets require different sets of hyperparameters to predict accurately.
 But, the large number of hyperparameters makes users difficult to decided which one to choose.
 There is no answer to how many layers are the most suitable, how many neurons are the best, or which optimizer suits the best for all datasets.
 Hyperparameter-tuning is important to find the possible best sets of hyperparameters to build the model from a specific dataset.

 In this article, I will demonstrate the process to tune 2 things of Neural Network: (1) the hyperparameters and (2) the layers.
 I find it more difficult to find the latter tutorials than the former.
 The first one is the same as other conventional Machine Learning algorithms.
-The hyperparameters to tune are the number of neurons, activation function, optimizer, learning rate, batch size, and epochs.
+The hyperparameters in deep learning to tune are the number of neurons, activation function, optimizer, learning rate, batch size, and epochs.
 The second step is to tune the number of layers.
 This is what other conventional algorithms do not have.
 Different layers can affect the accuracy.
 Fewer layers may give an underfitting result while too many layers may make it overfitting.

 For the hyperparameter-tuning demonstration, I use a dataset provided by Kaggle.
 I build a simple Multilayer Perceptron (MLP) neural network to do a binary classification task with prediction probability.
 The used package in Python is Keras built on top of Tensorflow.
 The dataset has an input dimension of 10.
 There are two hidden layers, followed by one output layer.
 The accuracy metric is the accuracy score.
 The callback of EarlyStopping is used to stop the learning process if there is no accuracy improvement in 20 epochs.
 Below is the illustration.